ABOUT MY WORK

 I have spent the last few years investigating the implications of new types of digital labour for workers in the Global South.
 This research is ongoing in my team's work on virtual production networks, and outsourcing and microwork.
 At the moment, the tens of millions of workers who do digital work do so in a largely unregulated and socially disembedded way.
 This clearly benefits some workers, but we should also worry about a race to the bottom occurring as ever more people come online.

-I also teach a course at Oxford called 'ICT and Development' that focuses on the winners and losers in the contexts of rapidly changing global connectivity.
+I also teach a course at Oxford called 'Economic Development in the Digital Age' that focuses on the winners and losers in the contexts of rapidly changing global connectivity.
 My current research on this topic looks at digital entrepreneurship and the ways that conditions in African cities shape practices of local entrepreneurs (as part of a large project about African 'knowledge economies').
 Previous research has focused on how the internet can impact production networks (of tea, tourism, and outsourcing) in East Africa, and asked who wins and loses from those changes.
 I also co-founded and lead the 'Connectivity, Inclusion, and Inequality' and 'Big Data and Human Development' research clusters at Oxford.